Resonance form factors from finite-volume correlation functions with the external field method: Introduction

-It is well known that the decay matrix element of an unstable state, calculated using lattice QCD, does not possess a well-defined infinite-volume limit $L\to\infty$ (here, $L$ denotes the spatial extension of a rectangular lattice).
-One can perform this limit only after removing the factor that corresponds to the interactions of the decay products in the final state, the well-known the Lellouch-L\"uscher factor~\cite{Lellouch:2000pv}.
+After fixing carefully the kinematics, one might ask oneself, how the infinite-volume limit should be carried out in the matrix elements.
+For instance, it is well known that the corrections are no more exponentially suppressed for unstable particles.
+Even for a much simpler case of the finite-volume decay matrix element of an unstable state, this limit is not well defined mathematically and can be performed only after removing the factor that corresponds to the interactions of the decay products in the final state, the well-known the Lellouch-L\"uscher factor~\cite{Lellouch:2000pv}.
 This approach works perfectly for the transition form factors of resonances into stable states, as well as for timelike form factors of stable particles, see~\cite{Hansen:2012tf,Briceno:2014uqa,Briceno:2015csa,Briceno:2021xlc,Briceno:2016kkp,Briceno:2015dca,Agadjanov:2016fbd,Agadjanov:2014kha,Meyer:2011um,Sherman:2022tco}.
 Recently, a three-particle analog of the Lellouch-L\"uscher formula has been also derived~\cite{Muller:2020wjo,Hansen:2021ofl}.
-The situation, however, becomes more complicated when one studies the so-called resonance form factors, which describe interactions of unstable particles with external fields.
-A standard method consists in the measurement of the three-point function on the lattice.
-The problem is that, even after explicitly removing the Lellouch-L\"uscher factors in the external legs that correspond to the unstable particles, the remaining expression still does not exhibit a regular behavior in $L$ and, hence, the infinite-volume limit cannot be performed~\cite{Hoja:2010fm,Bernard:2012bi,Briceno:2015tza,Baroni:2018iau}.
-Furthermore, a consistent procedure for the analytic continuation of the obtained result into the complex plane, which is needed to define a resonance form factor rigorously, cannot be formulated.
-The culprit is the so-called triangle diagram, in which one of the ``constituent particles'' of a resonance couples to the external field, whereas the second acts as a spectator, see Fig.~\ref{fig:triangle}a (for simplicity, we consider the resonance emerging in two-particle scattering).
-Such a triangle diagram is more singular in the finite volume than a loop diagram with two propagators, which corresponds to the L\"uscher zeta-function.
-In Refs.~\cite{Hoja:2010fm,Bernard:2012bi,Briceno:2015tza,Baroni:2018iau} different methods have been suggested to get rid of this problematic contribution.
-However, the necessity of subtracting the triangle diagram turns the extraction of the resonance form factors into quite a challenging endeavor, with hard-to-control systematic errors.
+The situation, however, becomes more complicated in case of the resonance matrix elements which is studied in the present paper.
+The problem is that, even after explicitly removing the Lellouch-L\"uscher factors that correspond to the unstable particles, the remaining expression still does not exhibit a regular behavior in $L$ and, hence, the infinite-volume limit cannot be performed~\cite{Hoja:2010fm,Bernard:2012bi,Briceno:2015tza,Baroni:2018iau}.
+Additional developments concerning the evaluation of the resonance matrix elements can be found in Refs.~\cite{Briceno:2019nns,Briceno:2020vgp,Briceno:2020xxs}.